Supporting People with Disabilities During the Coronavirus (COVID-19) Pandemic

-Read Joe Biden’s comprehensive COVID-19 response plan and additional COVID-19 policies at https://joebiden.com/covid19-leadership/.
+Read Joe Biden’s comprehensive COVID-19 response plan and additional COVID-19 policies by visiting our COVID-19 Leadership page.

-Read Joe Biden’s plan for full participation and equality for people with disabilities at https://joebiden.com/disabilities.
+Read Joe Biden’s plan for full participation and equality for people with disabilities by visiting our Disabilities Policy page.

 Approximately 4 in 10 adults are at heightened risk of being diagnosed with a serious illness if infected by COVID-19, including many people with disabilities.
 The risk of getting COVID-19 is even greater for individuals with disabilities living in group homes and other care facilities.
 People with disabilities, as well as their families and the workforce that supports them, require urgent additional resources and support to protect their health, well-being, and independence.
 Biden is calling for the following action to be taken to protect and support people with disabilities during this global health crisis: